TheThingsNetwork/docs/_content/applications/manager/usage.md

 ## gRPC or HTTP

 The primary interface for the Handler Management API is [gRPC](http://www.grpc.io/).
-To learn about gRPC follow the [gRPC Quick Start](http://www.grpc.io/docs/quickstart/) in your favourite language.
+To learn about gRPC follow the [gRPC Quick Start](http://www.grpc.io/docs/quickstart/) in your favorite language.
 The service is defined in [handler.proto](https://github.com/TheThingsNetwork/ttn/blob/v2-preview/api/handler/handler.proto).

 The HTTP API is a wrapper around the gRPC API.
 We recommend to use gRPC if possible because the performance is better.